oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/arf-pid/sd_jwt_presentation.txt}}

-The following is the payload of a corresponding Key Binding JWT:
+This is the payload of the corresponding Key Binding JWT:

 <{{examples/arf-pid/kb_jwt_payload.json}}

-After the validation, the Verifier will have the following data for further processing:
+After validation, the Verifier will have the following processed SD-JWT payload available for further handling:

 <{{examples/arf-pid/verified_contents.json}}